lrberge/indexthis/README.md

 ## Difference with existing algorithms

 This algorithm departs from `collapse`'s implementation quite heavily.
-In fact there exists faster algorithms for special cases: when the data looks like integers.
+In fact there exists faster algorithms for special cases: when the data looks like integers (and `collapse` uses this for a few cases).
 In particular, the difference in speed should be seen for multiple vectors.
 There are tricks to combine input vectors that look like integers (even without being integers) and I tried hard to take advantage of this (that part is original).

 ## Why this package?